lisposter/node-stream-cp/README.md

 * `src`: source folder path
 * `dst`: destnation path
 * `map`: the function which is used to map the original file names to new filenames.
+* `callback`: if error occured, it will passed to the callback function.

 ## License